Skip to main content

 The Challenge

-Problem Cost Impact
+Problem Annual Cost Impact

-Information silos $8M/year in duplicated work
+Information silos across 50+ systems $8M in duplicated work

-No unified search 15% productivity loss
+No unified search capability 15% productivity loss company-wide

-Poor onboarding 6 months to productivity
+Poor onboarding experience 6 months to new-hire productivity

-Compliance risks $2M in audit remediation
+Compliance documentation gaps $2M in audit remediation

 Our AI-First RAG Implementation